The YVR Food Festival, formerly known as the Food Cart Fest, features food, craft breweries and entertainment in Vancouver’s Olympic Village in July.

 Festival Beverage Providers

-2017 beverage participants are still to be confirmed.
-Participating breweries and wineries in 2016, however, included Altos Tequila, Averill Creek, Coco Frio, Four Winds, Good Company Lager, Havana Club, Hopping Mad Cider, Okanagan Crush Pad, Parallel 49, Red Racer, Red Truck Brewery, Road 13 Vineyards and Strange Fellows.
+Participating breweries and wineries in recent years have included Altos Tequila, Averill Creek, Coco Frio, Four Winds, Good Company Lager, Havana Club, Hopping Mad Cider, Okanagan Crush Pad, Parallel 49, Red Racer, Red Truck Brewery, Road 13 Vineyards and Strange Fellows.

 Getting to the Festival